 Family Educational Rights and Privacy Act

-The Family Educational Rights and Privacy Act (FERPA) is a federal regulation that provides minimum standards for the management of student education records for universities receiving funds made available under any federal program administered by the U.S. Commissioner of Education.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law that provides minimum standards for the management of student education records for universities receiving funds made available under any federal program administered by the U.S. Secretary of Education.
 The Act provides, among other things, that an institution will maintain the confidentiality of student education records, and students will have the right to inspect their own education records.

 If a student, the parent of a student, or any other individual has a complaint that an official of the University is violating FERPA, and the complaint cannot be satisfactorily resolved within the University, that person has the right to file a complaint with the Department of Education by contacting:

 U.S. Department of Education

 For the purposes of this Policy, Texas A&M University has used the following definitions of terms:

 Student.
 An individual who has been in attendance at the University and for whom the University maintains education records.

 Education Records.
 Any records (in handwriting, print, tapes, film or other medium) maintained by the University, an employee of the University or agent of the University that are directly related to a student.